microsoft/scalar/AuthoringTests.md

     **Option 2:** Run `Scripts\BuildGVFSForWindows.bat` from the command line

 2. Run the VFS4G installer that was built in step 2.
-This will ensure that ProjFS is properly installed/enabled on your machine, and that VFS4G will be able to find the correct version of the pre/post-command hooks.
+This will ensure that VFS4G will be able to find the correct version of the pre/post-command hooks.
 The installer will be placed in `BuildOutput\GVFS.Installer.Windows\bin\x64\<Debug or Release>`
 3. Run the tests **with elevation**.
 Elevation is required because the functional tests create and delete a test service.

    **Option 1:** Run the `GVFS.FunctionalTests.Windows` project from inside Visual Studio launched as Administrator.